Many are picking up on the power of plants to maintain optimal health beyond just eating a plant-rich diet.

 This is due to their phenolic structure, which neutralizes free radicals.

-Anti-inflammatory properties are correlated with alpha-terpineol, which acts by inhibiting the release of histamine or reducing the production of inflammation mediators.
+Anti-inflammatory properties are correlated with alpha-terpineol.
+This compound acts by inhibiting the release of histamine or reducing the production of inflammation mediators.
 Geranium essential oil is one example of an essential oil that has been found to have anti-inflammatory properties.

 Cancer and Chemoprotective Activity